-Key features: regular and mobile versions, search auto-suggest with integrated Ask Us! button, integrated e-mail form, topic tag cloud & browsing, patron voting, last edited date for each question, hover-over answer previews, view statistics, optional password protection, highly customizable & themeable, embeddable in any web page
+Key features: regular and mobile versions, search auto-suggest with integrated Ask Us! button, integrated e-mail form, topic tag cloud & browsing, guest voting, last edited date for each question, hover-over answer previews, view statistics, optional password protection, highly customizable & themeable, operates stand-alone or is embeddable in any web page

 Each FAQ is comprised of three basic types of pages.
 Each type of page has an instant search at the top, contact information to the right, and a tag cloud of topics to the right.
 The primary page contains all of your questions.
 Yup.
 Keep scrolling.
 They're all there.
 Or you can look at all questions tagged with a particular topic.
 To see that in action, click a topic in the tag cloud on the right.
 Topics are a handy way to categories the various types of questions.
 And finally, there are individual question pages.